Santiago-Coronado/Jump_King_Team/Videojuego/GDD_Template.md

 1. Player starts at the bottom of the tower
 2. Pass first two screens by jumping from platform to platform and killing or evading enemies
 3. Take first powerup from the last platform of the second screen
-4. Jump to the next screen were the level will take your jumps into account
+4. Jump to the next screen were the level will take your jumps into account to generate its platforms
 5. Complete each screen until you reach the top, while you are passing each screen you will be getting points by killing enemies, when you reach a certain number you will gain an increase in velocity, also you may encounter more powerups in the way so be sure to get them
-7. Once you reach the top just walk and save the princess
+6. Once you reach the top just walk to the right and save the princess

 _(example)_